 “I don’t know how to fix that,” Jon told her, them.

 Water curled around him, with shapes inside it, living currents, flowing hair, a face.
 It seemed to examine the Professor.
 “He’s been used as a sacrifice, innocent blood.
-The demons taught someone how to do this.
+The demons taught someone to do this.
 Perhaps that twisted little shaper, Vashiel.
 He did something like this before, to make a weapon.
 I told the ravens to hide it.
 The Vessel lived on as a child again with my help.”
-Jon’s inner eye saw an older, greener world, and a child with dark chin-length sheets of hair, and ears like the Professor’s.
-A huge, shadowy, awful thing that seemed familiar was pulled from the child’s chest and he changed, grew younger, and screamed.
+Jon’s inner eye saw an older, greener world, and a young man with dark chin-length sheets of hair, and ears like the Professor’s.
+A shadowy, awful thing was pulled from the boy’s chest and he changed, grew younger, and screamed.
 Jon shivered.
-Huge ravens with bright intelligent eyes spread wings over the pulsing thing of nothingness.
+Huge ravens with bright, intelligent eyes spread wings over the pulsing thing of nothingness.

 It felt like a very old story Jon already knew.
 Half her words were right out of Shandorian fairy tales.
 “Who are you?” he asked.

 “Your folk and names.
 I had many when I was of Land.
 Now I am the Sea, and Not-Alone.
 And I need your help.
-The Island is destroying many things in its grief.
-You can protect the lives of creatures that will otherwise be lost this day.
+The island is destroying many things in its grief.
+You can protect the lives of creatures that will otherwise be lost.
 Will you help me save them?”